 - Log in to the computer using the same account that you used in step 1.
 The setup application continues the installation process automatically.

 - In the Administration settings dialog box, perform the following actions:

 - In the New password and Confirm password fields, type the password for the SSL certificate that the BlackBerry Administration Service uses to authenticate with browsers.
 You must use the same password for every BlackBerry Administration Service instance in the BlackBerry Domain.

-- Start the services for the BlackBerry Enterprise Server.
+- Start the services for the standby BlackBerry Enterprise Server.

 - In the Console addresses dialog box, copy the BlackBerry Administration Service web address and paste it into a document for future reference.
 You can use the web address to log in to the BlackBerry Administration Service.

 - To view the standby BlackBerry Enterprise Server information in the BlackBerry Administration Service, restart the BlackBerry Administration Service on every computer that it is installed on in the BlackBerry Domain.

 - If you reinstalled the BlackBerry Administration Service, in Windows® Internet Explorer®, delete the cache contents.

 Next topic: Postinstallation tasks

 Previous topic: Installing a standby BlackBerry Enterprise Server